-The ‘Private Property Wetlands Watering Project’ sees Department of Planning, Industry and Environment (former Office of Environment and Heritage) staff work with landholders to identify suitable wetlands and deliver water for the environment when and where it’s needed.
+The ‘Private Property Wetlands Watering Project’ sees Department of Planning, Industry and Environment (the Department) staff work with landholders to identify suitable wetlands and deliver water for the environment when and where it’s needed.

 The voluntary program focuses on improving the health of private wetlands and ephemeral creeks that have become isolated from natural flooding and no longer receive adequate water.

-The project was initiated by the Murray Darling Wetlands Working Group in 2001 and is now managed by Department of Planning, Industry and Environment.
+The project was initiated by the Murray–Darling Wetlands Working Group in 2001 and is now managed by the Department.
 Since that time, more than 65,000 megalitres of water for the environment has been delivered to over 200 wetlands and 280 kilometres of ephemeral creeks throughout the Murray Valley.

-The sites watered vary in size from five to 300 hectares and include black box depressions, lignum swamps and river red gum floodplains.
+The sites watered vary in size from 5 to 300 hectares and include black box depressions, lignum swamps and river red gum floodplains.

 By pumping or using irrigation systems and private on-farm irrigation infrastructure, water for the environment is diverted to wetlands and creeks with the assistance of landholders who help manage the flows.